libremfg/rhize-docs/content/use-cases/genealogy.md

 How you identify these depends on your processes and material flows.
 But the following guidelines generally are true:
 - The lot must be uniquely identifiable.
-- The ID provides useful information about the material composition.
 - The level of granularity of the lots is realistic for your current processes.

 For example, in small baking operation, lots might come from the following areas: